Backend Documentation

 Authentication & Authorisation

-The backend uses AWS Cognito for authentication and role-based access control through the aws-jwt-verify
+The backend uses AWS Cognito for authentication and role-based access control through the aws-jwt-verify library.
+The system utilises a single Cognito User Pool with group-based permissions.

-Cognito Service (services/cognitoService.js
+Cognito Service (services/cognitoService.js)

 The authentication system provides: